翻譯進度

 3

-4// Get all of the cancelled subscriptions for a user...
+4// Get all of the canceled subscriptions for a user...

 3

-4// Get all of the cancelled subscriptions for a user...
+4// Get all of the canceled subscriptions for a user...

 A complete list of available scopes is available below: